Duggar Fans Are Convinced That Jim Bob & Michelle Let It Slip That Another Grandchild Is On the Way

 Some fans think that maybe Jim Bob and Michelle just miscounted how many they have.
 Many others are totally convinced that another Duggar girl is pregnant, which means that an announcement will be coming soon.

 There are certainly many possibilities if this was indeed a slip about another baby on the way.
 It doesn’t appear that it’s Lauren who is expecting just yet.
-She recently shut down that rumor of a another pregnancy a few months after miscarrying their first child.
+She recently shut down that rumor of another pregnancy a few months after miscarrying their first child.
 Fans actually thought that it was possible that the Duggars considered Josiah and Lauren’s first baby the 16th grandchild.
 However, someone else had pointed out on Facebook that Anna had also had a miscarriage early in her marriage to Josh, so that would actually make it 17.